-- a) To take any action which may be required in connection with or for the protection of the Council's position as Market Authority, including decisions relating to the Council's Market Charter Rights and its powers as Market Authority under the Food Act 1984 or any similar legislation. - b) To institute or defend proceedings for any offence or for any civil remedy within the powers and duties of the Council. - c) Pursuant to section 223 of the Local Government Act 1972 to authorise any in proceedings before a Magistrates' Court and be entitled to prosecute or defend or to appear in any such proceedings and conduct any such proceedings. - d) To utilise on behalf of the Council the powers contained in Section 41 of the Local Government (Miscellaneous Provisions) Act 1982 (Lost and Uncollected Property). - e) To deal with lettings of Civic Centre accommodation to outside bodies and organisations within criteria for charging determined by the Executive from time to time and to approve applications for the use of the Civic Centre foyer. - f) To be responsible for all functions in respect of Local Land Charges and Searches and Enquiries and to implement any statutory increases in fees relating to Local Searches and Enquiries and to vary any supplement payable to the Cumbria County Council as and when the County increases its fees.
+- a) To take any action which may be required in connection with or for the protection of the Council's position as Market Authority, including decisions relating to the Council's Market Charter Rights and its powers as Market Authority under the Food Act 1984 or any similar legislation. - b) To institute or defend proceedings for any offence or for any civil remedy within the powers and duties of the Council. - c) Pursuant to section 223 of the Local Government Act 1972 to authorise any Member of Officer of the Council to prosecute or defend on behalf of the Council in proceedings before a Magistrates' Court and be entitled to prosecute or defend or to appear in any such proceedings and conduct any such proceedings. - d) To utilise on behalf of the Council the powers contained in Section 41 of the Local Government (Miscellaneous Provisions) Act 1982 (Lost and Uncollected Property). - e) To deal with lettings of Civic Centre accommodation to outside bodies and organisations within criteria for charging determined by the Executive from time to time and to approve applications for the use of the Civic Centre foyer. - To be responsible for all functions in respect of Local Land Charges and Searches and Enquiries and to implement any statutory increases in fees relating to Local Searches and Enquiries and to vary any supplement payable to the Cumbria County Council as and when the County increases its fees.